Are you looking to evolve your personal brand?

 There’s a fine line here between “interesting” or “insane” and between “cool” or “corny”.
 Bono from U2 can pull off wearing bright, yellow-tinted shades everywhere, but the chances are that you or I can’t.
 Be careful.
 Other than that, hustle until you no longer have to introduce yourself.

-Action: Identify and write down 3 – 5 unique quirks and allow them to surface consistently in your chosen main output.
+Action: Identify and write down 3 – 5 unique quirks, allowing them to surface consistently in your chosen main output.

 Step 5.
 Start Your Sensory Expansion